alex123012/database-users-operator/README.md

+### **In active development**
 # Database Users Kubernetes Operator

 Kubernetes operator to create and manage users and roles for various SQL and NoSQL databases (currently supports PostgreSQL, CockroachDB).
 This repository contains a [custom controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) and [custom resource definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) designed for the lifecycle (creation, update privileges, deletion) of a different databases users/roles.
+# Features
+* Currently supports PostgreSQL (roles, table privileges, database privileges) and CockroachDB (roles and table privileges, database privileges not working properly)
+* Create users/roles and assign privileges to them in databases
+* Change users/roles privileges in databases in runtime
+* Delete user/role in databases when custom resource is deleted
 # Prerequisites

 1. Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.